What everyone should eat after antibiotics

 Shutterstock

 My mother has pneumonia, and is currently finishing her second round of antibiotics.
-When I first had the news, I sent her some supportive supplements.
-She didn’t take any of them.
-The second round of much
+When I first heard the news, I sent her some supportive supplements.

-stronger antibiotics made her feel nauseous, and I know from her previous experiences with antibiotics, they also lower her mood.
+The second round of (much stronger) antibiotics made her feel nauseous, and I know from her previous experiences with antibiotics, they also lower her mood.

-Low mood and depression is a common symptom when taking antibiotics.
+Low mood and depression are common symptoms when taking antibiotics.
 This is because the bacteria in our gut produces chemicals that affect the way our brains function.
-When antibiotics get introduced, the
+When antibiotics get introduced, the balance gets upset – they change the composition of the good as well as the bad bacteria in our gut, so it is not surprising that she felt low after the first round.

 Microbiome science is becoming increasingly sophisticated – the gut is really the second brain, so what we eat (and what we don’t eat) determines our mood, focus and wellbeing more than we know.
 This interplay goes further and includes our immune system too, and a depleted gut microbiome changes our ability to fight off other viruses and bacteria.